Subtle Brain Injury or SBI

 - Cognitive symptoms such as difficulties with short-term memory, word finding, learning new information, concentration, multi tasking, problem solving and working under pressure.

-- Many people who are suffering from a subtle brain injury go on to develop psychological symptoms as well, which just compounds the situation.
-People tend to find themselves getting worse instead of getting better and sometimes feel like they are “going crazy” and that no-one will believe them.
+- Many people who are suffering from a subtle brain injury go on to develop psychological symptoms as well.
+This really compounds the situation.
+People tend to find themselves getting worse instead of getting better.
+They sometimes feel like they are “going crazy” and that no-one will believe them.

-In addition, sometimes the vestibular system in the head has been damaged.
-Again such injuries are often missed unless examined by an appropriate and experienced expert.
+Sometimes the vestibular system in the head has also been damaged.
+Again you need to be examined by an appropriate and experienced expert, otherwise your injuries might be missed.
 If you suffer from damage to your vestibular system (which is responsible for the body’s balance system) you might suffer from dizziness, nausea, difficulties with sight or sound as well as the other problems listed above for SBI.

-The whole area of subtle brain injury is poorly understood, even in the medical profession.
-We see insurance companies defending these claims that will work vigorously to try and disprove the injured party, alleging fraud, exaggeration or dishonesty.
+Even in the medical profession, there aren’t many people who really understand subtle brain injury.
+We appreciate that this makes things even tougher for you.
+If we see insurance companies defending these claims, we know that they will work hard to try and disprove the injured party.
+They sometimes allege fraud, exaggeration or dishonesty, which is really difficult for our clients.
 Insurance companies have the resources to be able to strenuously defend these claims and usually do.
-It is vital therefore that you have an experienced solicitor acting for you, working with barristers and medical experts who also know about SBI.
-Without this strong, expert team many of these SBI claims will fail with claimants facing a finding of fraud, dishonesty or exaggeration.
+It is vital therefore that you have an experienced solicitor acting for you.
+When you work with Barratts, you have a well prepared team around you.
+We understand and we will put you in touch with barristers and medical experts who also know about SBI.
+Without your strong, expert team, your claim for subtle brain injury might fail.
+You might even end up facing a finding of fraud, dishonesty or exaggeration.

-If you think you have a SBI please call Debra to see how Barratts can help.
+If you think you have a SBI please call us to see how Barratts can help.